dbutz/SchoolSite-Pro-Docs/redistricting/briefTour.md

-1. From the Redistricting Plan Group select the Assign ribbon > Start Assignment
+1. From the Redistricting Plan select the Assign ribbon > Start Assignment
-2. To reassign study areas from existing schools, from the Redistricting toolbar, click on the drop-down arrow below "Assign study areas to:" and select the school you wish to assign study area(s).
+2. To reassign study areas from existing schools select, from the Assign ribbon and Assign Tools group, the drop-down arrow below "Assign study areas to:" and select the school you wish to assign study area(s).
 In this case, select Harding ES.
 3. Next, in the Select drop down menu choose Select by Lasso.

  ![selectLasso](selectLasso.png)